fbeek/pimatic-maxcul/README.md

     You can now define some default values for each heating thermostat that can be written wirelessly to the device itself.
 So you can set a min and max temperature in the device.If this is set, a user can only set a value between this value if he is setting the temperature physically on the device itself.
 You can set this value in the device config and enable a transmit button in the frontend.If this is clicked the data where transfered to the device.
 Also this version fixed a bug witch sets the shutter contact to a wrong value.

+* v0.4.1

+    Fixed a wrong type for an initial variable value

 ToDo
 -------
 * CUL Credit System support to respect the ISM Band 1% Rules